HS-2902 FLOORPLAN

 5. Host Everest 11′ 6″

-With a width of eight feet and a length of over 19 feet, this camper weighs dry at 3800 pounds.
+With a width of eight feet and a length of over 19 feet, this camper weighs 3,890 pounds.
 This massive camper is made for dually.

 Now, what is a dually?
-It’s a heavy-duty truck that has dual rear tires for added support, capacity, and endurance.
+It’s a heavy-duty truck with dual rear tires for added support, capacity, and endurance.

 Features

-First up is the inviting entrance, thanks to the interior that is extremely luxed with three large slide outs.
-The side entry floor plan has a rear slide-out, which contains the couch and a wardrobe.
+First up is the inviting entrance, thanks to the highly luxurious interior with three large slide-outs.
+The side entry floor plan has a rear slide-out containing the couch and a wardrobe.

 The other two slide-outs are on each side of the camper.
-One side houses the dinette that can seat up to four people, and the other side has a kitchenette.
+One side houses a dinette that can seat up to four people, and the other has a kitchenette.

 The camper includes a bathroom with a separate full-size standup shower.
 The cab-over provides the main sleeping area with four layout options for a queen or a king-sized bed.

-The freshwater tanks can hold up to 65 gallons, gray water tank; 51 gallons, and the black water can store upto 32 gallons.
+The freshwater tanks can hold up to 65 gallons, the gray water tank 51 gallons, and the black water can store up to 32 gallons.

 Other features include: